 Our amended and restated certificate of incorporation that will be in effect on the completion of this offering will contain provisions limiting the liability of directors, and our amended and restated bylaws that will be in effect on the completion of this offering will provide that we will indemnify each of our directors and officers to the fullest extent permitted under Delaware law.
-Our amended and restated certificate of incorporation and amended and restated bylaws that will be in effect on the completion of this offering will also provide our board of directors with discretion to indemnify our employees and other agents when determined appropriate by the board.
+Our amended and restated certificate of incorporation and amended and restated bylaws that will be in effect on the completion of directors with discretion to indemnify our employees and other agents when determined appropriate by the board.
 In addition, we will enter into an indemnification agreement with each of our directors and executive officers, which requires us to indemnify them.
 For more information regarding these agreements, see "Description of Capital Stock-Limitations of Liability and Indemnification" for additional information.